Met Gala: Controversies: 2020–present

 In 2024, the Met Gala was the flashpoint of the Blockout 2024 online social media campaign, which promote blocking the accounts of celebrities who attended the event.
 The appearance of attendees after recent university campus war protests related to the Gaza war caused many to compare the celebrities to those in The Hunger Games.
 In an opinion piece for USA Today, columnist Nicole Russell compared the Met Gala to The Hunger Games' wealthy Capitol, and the rest of the United States and the world to the Districts of Panem which "struggle with consequences like poverty, inflation, homelessness and even war".

 At the 2025 Met Gala, red carpet interviewers Ego Nwodim and Teyana Taylor appeared to be unaware of Bollywood actor Shah Rukh Khan's notoriety in South Asia and the Middle East.
 Khan's fashion designer Sabyasachi Mukherjee stepped in and provided the interviewers context in the otherwise good-natured interview, even noting that there had been nearly a "stampede" of fans waiting outside Khan's New York hotel.
 The perceived lack of adequate recognition of Bollywood celebrity by Western media at the gala generated widespread criticism in South Asia and the Middle East.
 In regard to the controversy, Vogue responded that there was no intention to ignore or slight anyone.

-Popular culture

-The Met Gala entrance covering the fashions on display from guests was featured in the 2025 film KPop Demon Hunters where one of the characters, Mira, was portrayed at the Met Gala dressed in a black high couture outfit.
+Protesters holding a "Resistance Red Carpet" near the 2026 Met Gala.

+The 2026 Met Gala saw controversy surrounding the presence of Amazon founder and billionaire Jeff Bezos and his wife Lauren Sánchez Bezos as the lead sponsors and honorary co-chairs.
+The couple raised $10 million in donations to the museum.
+Protesters down the street held a "Resistance Red Carpet".

+In August 2026, the Met Gala announced John Galliano: Horizons, a Costume Institute exhibition for the 2027 Met Gala devoted to British fashion designer John Galliano.
+The announcement drew criticism over the designer's past antisemitic remarks, which had led to his 2011 dismissal from Dior and a conviction in France.
+After objections from Jewish leaders, including New York City Council Speaker Julie Menin, and threats by donors to withdraw support, the Met canceled the exhibition on August 31, 2026.